roman-aguilera/common-instructions/README.md

 cat <filename>
 ```

-## Having commands automatically run when a terminal pos up
+## Having commands automatically run when a terminal pop up
 Go to your bash file. this should e found in your home directoory and is named .bashrc
 ```
 cd ~